-Delivered to the Royal Australian Air Force (RAAF) as Catalina A24-49.
+Delivered to the Royal Australian Air Force (RAAF) as Catalina serial number A24-49.
 On May 5, 1943 assigned to 20 Squadron.
-On June 24, 1943 assigned to 11 Squadron.
-Coded FJ-L. Nicknamed "Maggie" with the nose art of a portrait of Maggie, the wife of pilot F/Lt Malcolm Brooks.
-It is unknown whether the nickname stayed on the aircraft after he left in late 1943.
+On June 24, 1943 assigned to 11 Squadron with code FJ-L. Nicknamed "Maggie" after the wife of pilot F/Lt Malcolm Brookswith with the nose art depiciting Maggie.

-On April 28, 1944 took off from Groote Eylandt on a mission bound for
+On April 28, 1944 took off from Groote Eylandt piloted by P/O Warwick Neville Rose on a mission bound for

 Manokwari.
-Nothing further was heard from the aircraft.
-It never reached its intended target and when it failed to return was declared Missing In Action (MIA).
+Nothing further was heard from the aircraft after take off and it never reached the target.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 The entire crew was officially declared dead the day of the mission.
 All are memorialized on the Northern Territory Memorial at Adelaide River War Cemetery.
 Meakin and Miller on panel 7.
 Rose on panel 8.
 Stringer, Willesden and Hine on panel 9.
 Coates on panel 10.
 Whitley on panel 11.